davidmiguelsu/RansomwareResistantRemoteDocuments/README.md

 exit
 ```

-3. Open `<root-project-directory>/zkNaming` and run the following maven command:
+3. Open `RansomwareResistantRemoteDocuments/zkNaming` and run the following maven command:
 ```bash
 mvn clean install
 ```

-4. Now back in `<root-project-directory>`, you can run the following maven command to install the entire program:
+4. Now back in `RansomwareResistantRemoteDocuments` directory, you can run the following maven command to install the entire program:
 ```bash
 mvn clean install
 ```

 #### 1. CA Server

-If you wish to run the module in its default configuration as set by its `pom.xml` file, simply run the following command in the `<root-project-directory>/CAServer` directory:
+If you wish to run the module in its default configuration as set by its `pom.xml` file, simply run the following command in the `RansomwareResistantRemoteDocuments/CAServer` directory:
 ```bash
 mvn compile exec:java
 ```